 Compression can help prevent more swelling.
 This can be done using an elastic compression bandage around the wrist.

 Support may be needed to help protect, support, and keep your wrist in line while it heals.
 Supportive steps may include:

-- A brace—You may need to wear a brace to keep your wrist still as it heals.
+- A brace—A brace may need to be worn to keep the wrist still as it heals.

 - Surgery—Surgery is rarely needed to repair a wrist sprain.
 However, surgery may be needed to repair a ligament that is torn completely, or if there is an associated fracture.